 Avoid future salt stains on leather

 Once your boots are back to their beautiful selves, treat them with a good water and stain protector like Apple Brand Garde Rain & Stain Water Repellent.

 Once treated, your leather and suede boots and shoes will repel future water and salt stains.
 You’ll save the time required to remove stains later, and save money, too, because your footwear will last and look beautiful for many more seasons to come!

 Good luck with those boots, Maha.
 We’d love to know how this works out for you!

 EverydayCheapskate is reader supported.
-We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.
+We participate in the Amazon Services LLC Associates Program, an affiliate advertising program that provides publishers with fees by linking to Amazon.com and other affiliated sites.
+Thanks!